 Prosecco is arguably the most popular Italian sparkling wine.
 It’s made from the glera grape and originates from the small village of Prosecco, close to Trieste in northeast Italy.
 Prosecco wines are usually dry, although as the glera grape is very fruity, it can make the wine taste sweeter than it actually is.
 Common flavour profiles are green apple, ripe pear, white peach and other stone fruits.
 Its aromas breathe citrus and flowers, described often as simple yet enticing.
 James Halliday says it's a "pleasant but unremarkable wine: with a light, gently floral bouquet and a fresh, crispy but flavour-neutral palate (unless sweetened by retention of residual sugar or by a heavy dosage).”* Australia produces great examples of prosecco, particularly within the King Valley region.

 Pinot grigio is the Italian name for the French grape variety pinot gris.
 The grape is white, although its skin is purple/grey, giving meaning to its name grigio meaning grey in Italian.
 The pinot grigio grape is usually harvested early to capture fruity flavours for a fresh and crisp-style wine.
 In Italy, pinot grigio is grown mostly in the northeast: Veneto, Umbria, Trentino, Emilia-Romagna, and Friuli.
-In Australia, it thrives in various cool climate regions including the Adelaide Hills, King Valley, Morning Peninsula and across Tasmania.
-Expect citrus flavours including lemon and lime, with pear, white nectarine and apple present also.
+In Australia, it cool climate regions including the Adelaide Hills, King Valley, Morning Peninsula and across Tasmania.
+Produced into delicious Italian white wines, expect citrus flavours including lemon and lime, with pear, white nectarine and apple present also.

 Trebbiano is one of the most planted grape varieties in the world, and most planted in Italy.
 As well as being used to produce light-bodied white wine, the trebbiano grape is also used to make Cognac and balsamic vinegar.
 Abbruzzo, an Italian region east of Rome, is where this grape mainly grows, although its origin may hone back to Roman times.
 Trebbiano has soft flavours of lemon, minerals and stones.
 It’s also not unusual to discover almond flavours too.
 In Australia, trebbiano can be found mainly across the Barossa Valley, Beechworth, Glenrowan, Heathcote and Rutherglen regions.